thibault-Merelle/Gym/README.md

 To create a meme, the user has 2 choices:

   - upload a meme already ready that he will have done himself on his computer
   - (BONUS) create it via your site.
 You can offer a memes creation page (example: https://giphy.com/create/gifmaker)

+## Build with :

 ## Contributors